Are Alaska Bear Adventures Tours Worth It?

 The best time to view bears in Alaska is in spring and summer when the mammals are actively searching for food and preparing, yet again, for hibernation during the winter.

-Where Are the Best Places to View Alaskan Bears?
+The Best Places to View Alaskan Bears

 The shoreline is a popular location to view Alaskan bears because they’re beachcombing for dead animals or foraging on shellfish.
-Streams, where salmon spawn in late summer, are also prime locations to view bears.

 According to the Alaska Department of Fish and Game, common bear sightings include Denali National Park, Katmai National Park, Lake Clark National Park, Kodiak Island, and the Mendenhall Glacier.